- An Overview of 3D Patent Landscaping

 Within these gaps you may still find one or two patents appearing.
 This is common, as just like vacuums in space are still not empty, white spaces will also never truly be empty.
 Patents which exist on their own can actually be the key to a successful search and we would consider them valuable, as they provide some vital information on what the white space opportunities might be.

 The difficult answer to that question is that we can’t tell you exactly what patents and technology would be there, but we can offer some tools to suggest what might be in that space:

 • The Label tool will not only allow you edit the default labels given to certain clusters but it will allow to label all the other areas of the landscape.
 PatSnap will suggest some keywords that you could use to label the white spaces.
-These words are taken from surrounding patents and the IPCs are taken into consideration too.
+These words are taken from surrounding patents.

 • The Text Paper tool will allow you to enter passages of text and identify a point on the landscape where those words are deemed most relevant.
 This is useful as you could see where a particular idea fits within a technology area or white space.

 You can analyze your competitor’s patent portfolios to identify potential threats or indicators of product strategy.
 The more clusters of patents a particular company has within a technology space, the more it dominates it.